Second-order models and traffic data from mobile sensors: Estimating Eulerian quantities

-In this section we will evaluate the performance of the aforementioned estimation method in the presence of insufficient data coverage, that is, when the penetration rate and the sampling frequency are low.
-The goal of this presentation of results is to identify certain range of penetration rates and sampling frequencies such that the domain of study is sufficiently covered and the estimation error remains reasonably low.
+In this section we evaluate the performance of the aforementioned estimation method in the presence of insufficient data coverage, that is, when the penetration rate and the sampling frequency are low.
+The purpose is to evaluate and justify the effectiveness of the proposed computational procedure, and to identify certain range of penetration rates and sampling frequencies such that the domain of study is sufficiently covered and the estimation error remains reasonably low.

-We first calculate the ground-truth densities with a sampling period of $0.1$ (second) and a 100 \% penetration rate.
-This is compared with the estimated ones with a combination of lower sampling frequencies and lower penetration rates.
-The relative errors among all active \footnote{ Active bins refer to those having at least one measurement in it so that the density therein can be computed.
-The ratio between the number of active bins and the total number of bins is indicated as ``Coverage Rate" in Table \ref{tabpnss} and \ref{tabpnls}.} bins are averaged and shown in Table \ref{tabpnss} for strongly stable traffic, and in Table \ref{tabpnls} for less stable traffic.

-From both tables, we notice that the penetration rate of probe vehicles has a substantial effect on the accuracy of estimation; while the sampling period only plays a minor role.
-This again confirms the intuition that under sampling does not affect significantly the estimation of first-order quantities.
-The modeling assumptions of strongly and less strongly stable traffic seems to yield qualitatively similar outcomes.
-We also observe that a penetration rate around 10\% leads to both good coverage rate ($\geq 97\%$)and satisfactory accuracy (error $\leq 20\%$), regardless of the sampling frequency.

-A visualization of the density estimation is presented in Figure \ref{figdenestcombined}, when the penetration rate is 10\% and the sampling period is 3 seconds.
-Figure \ref{figdenestcombined} confirms that the proposed estimation scheme yields relatively accurate results under a low penetration rate and produces only a few inactive cells appearing as dark blue in the figure.